Hawaii

 - Lunch: Honaunau Poke Shop

-Today we drove a quarter of the way around the Big Island, from Captain Cook on the west coast to Volcano Village near the south coast.
-In between we could see that this part of the island is very sparsely populated.
-The road winds its way through forests and across wide swaths of volcanic rock, with frequent glimpses of the ocean.
-We stopped at a few remote spots along the shoreline.
-Sometimes we were the only ones there, and in other places, we saw just a few locals.
-We also visited the popular Punalu’u beach, composed of black sand created when molten lava reached the ocean.
+Today we drove approximately a quarter of the way around the Big Island — which sounds more impressive than it is, given that it’s still called the “Big” Island for good reason — from Captain Cook on the west coast to Volcano Village near the south coast.
+In between these two points, we could clearly see that this particular part of the island is very sparsely populated, which made for a peaceful and scenic drive.
+The road winds its way through dense forests and across impressively wide swaths of black volcanic rock that look almost lunar in appearance, with frequent glimpses of the brilliant blue ocean appearing between the trees.
+We stopped at several remote spots along the dramatic shoreline.
+Sometimes we were the only ones there, enjoying the solitude and feeling like explorers, and in other places, we encountered just a few locals who nodded at us in that universal “fellow adventurer” acknowledgment.
+We also visited the justifiably popular Punalu’u Beach, which is composed entirely of black sand created when molten lava reached the ocean and exploded into tiny particles.
+It’s visually striking and feels completely different underfoot than regular sand.

-At the end of today’s drive, we passed the entrance to Volcano National Park and made our way to our next Airbnb accommodation.
-We’re staying in a well-appointed cabin that’s practically hidden in the middle of a lush tropical forest.
-We’re entertained during the day by flocks of singing birds, and in the evening by an army of whistling coqui frogs.
-We’re excited to visit the park tomorrow and see some volcanic action!
+At the end of today’s drive, we passed the entrance to Volcano National Park — which we’re saving for tomorrow with great anticipation — and made our way to our next Airbnb accommodation.
+We’re staying in a well-appointed cabin that’s practically hidden in the middle of a lush tropical forest, completely surrounded by vegetation.
+We’re thoroughly entertained during the day by numerous flocks of singing birds performing their greatest hits, and in the evening by what can only be described as an entire army of whistling coqui frogs.
+They’re surprisingly loud for such tiny creatures!
+We’re extremely excited to visit the park tomorrow and finally see some actual volcanic action!

 - Lunch: Honaunau Poke Shop